From Persian to Shag: A Guide to Rug Types and Styles

 Metallic Tones and Mid-Century Charm

-Quick take: Brass, copper, and bronze add instant polish.
-Mid-century shapes keep the look timeless, not trendy.
+Quick take: Brass, copper, and bronze add polish, while mid-century shapes offer timeless style.

-Warm metals reflect light and layer in subtle shine—a favorite in 2024 wall decor trends.
-Try a classic starburst, arched frames, or thin metal shelves.
-Balance reflective pieces with matte paint or textured textiles to avoid glare and visual noise.
+Warm metals reflect light and add subtle shine, a favorite in 2026 wall decor trends.
+Balance reflective pieces with matte paint or textured textiles.
+Brands like CB2 offer mid-century inspired pieces starting at $50.

 Modern Wall Art & Abstract Touches

-Quick take: Abstracts, line drawings, and graphic prints define the room’s vibe.
-Start with one large anchor piece, then support it with smaller works.
+Quick take: Abstracts and graphic prints define a room’s vibe.
+Start with a large anchor piece, supported by smaller works.

-To keep compositions cohesive, stick to a palette and repeat shapes or materials.
-Mix canvas, framed photography, and a textile for depth, a pairing echoed across many wall decor trends.
-For planning layouts, Better Homes & Gardens shares plenty of arrangement ideas here.
-For bedroom-specific balance, revisit our guide on curating wall art.
+To maintain cohesion, stick to a color palette and repeat shapes.
+Mix canvas, framed photography, and textiles for depth.
+For more layout ideas, Better Homes & Gardens shares arrangement ideas here.
+Revisit our guide on curating wall art for bedroom-specific tips.

 Mix sizes, repeat colors, and vary textures for rhythm.